harvester/harvesterhci.io/kb/2023-07-25/configure_priority_class_longhorn.md

 hide_table_of_contents: false
 ---

-Starting from Harvester `v1.2.0`, Longhorn system-managed components in new-deployed clusters have `PriorityClass` set to `system-cluster-critical` by default.
-But Longhorn system-managed components won't have any `PriorityClass` if a user upgrades a Harvester cluster from previous versions.
+Starting from Harvester `v1.2.0`, we have introduced a new enhancement where Longhorn system-managed components in newly-deployed clusters are automatically assigned the `PriorityClass` with "system-cluster-critical" by default.
+However, users who upgrade their Harvester clusters from previous versions may notice that Longhorn system-managed components do not have any `PriorityClass` set.

-This phenomenon is because we want to support zero-downtime upgrades, but Longhorn doesn't allow changing the `priority-class` setting when there are attached volumes (Please see the [doc](https://longhorn.io/docs/1.4.3/advanced-resources/deploy/priority-class/#setting-priority-class-during-longhorn-installation)).
+This behavior is intentional and aimed at supporting zero-downtime upgrades.
+Longhorn does not allow changing the `priority-class` setting when there are attached volumes (please refer to the [documentation](https://longhorn.io/docs/1.4.3/advanced-resources/deploy/priority-class/#setting-priority-class-during-longhorn-installation)).

-This article describes manually configuring priority classes for Longhorn system-managed components after an upgrade.
+In this article, we will guide you through the manual configuration of priority classes for Longhorn system-managed components after upgrading your Harvester cluster.
+This ensures that your Longhorn components have the appropriate priority class assigned, maintaining the stability and performance of your system.

 ## Stop all virtual machines